 This adds up to a total of 124 grams of protein.
 Depending on your body weight, this would put you pretty close to Wolfe's recommendation of 1.8 g protein/kg/day.

-Keep in mind that some sources of protein (eg., bacon and eggs, cheeseburgers) can also be high in fat (and salt!).
+Keep in mind that some sources of protein (eg., bacon, cheeseburgers) can also be high in fat (and salt!).
 And, I do not recommend you increase your intake of red meat; there are healthier ways to increase your protein intake.
 For example, some vegetables are great sources of protein:

 ||18 g per cup